telerik/blazor-docs/components/chart/types/rangearea.md

 # Range Area Chart

 The <a href="https://www.telerik.com/blazor-ui/range-area-chart" target="_blank">Blazor Range Area Chart</a> shows the data as a colored area between two continuous lines that pass through points defined by pairs of `from` and `to` values.
 The graph between the border lines has a different customizable color for each series.
-The Range Area Chart is similar to the [Area Chart]({%slug components/chart/types/area%}), which can be regarded as a Range Area Chart with a constant `from` value of zero.
+The Range Area Chart is similar to the [Area Chart]({%slug components/chart/types/area%}), which can be regarded as a Range Area Chart with zero `from` values.

 You can use the Range Area Chart to emphasize the difference between pairs of continuous value sequences.